- Travel Insurance By PolicyBy TravellerBy DestinationExisting Customers

 Mount Roraima is the highest point in the Pakaraima mountain chain of Tepui Plateau in South America.
 The plateau boasts borders with Venezuela, Brazil and Guyana with 1,300ft cliffs on all sides.

 Since the first recorded person to scale the plateau in 1884 it has become a popular destination for backpackers and hikers.
 Most hikers who attempt the climb take two days to reach the base of the mountain, then another day to follow the “La Rampa” a natural staircase-like path up to the top.

 This is a serious climb and should not be attempted lightly.
 If you want to reach the top you should take one of the many tours available for tourists.

 One of the oldest and biggest step wells in the world, Chand Baori looks like a geometry puzzle.

-Built during the 8th 9th century by King Chanda, it provided the surrounding areas with a reliable water source for centuries before modern water systems were introduced to the area.
+Built during the 8th and 9th centuries by King Chanda, it provided the surrounding areas with a reliable water source for centuries before modern water systems were introduced to the area.

-Protruding from the Pacific Ocean, this uninhabited volcanic island is a breath-taking site.
+Protruding from the Pacific Ocean, this uninhabited volcanic island is a breathtaking sight.